ernst-schwaiger/CyberSecurity/Fuzzing/Protocol.md

 fi
 ```

-## use sanitizers or assertions to identify another vulnerabiltiy
+## Use sanitizers or assertions to identify another vulnerabiltiy

-FIXME: Maybe empty the users list, run the register function?
+Done in conjunction with LibFuzzer in the next section

 ## Use Libfuzzer to fuzz a vulnerable function